Fake news? Trump launches 'Real News' series

 Former Democratic presidential candidate Sen. Bernie Sanders, for example, has a talk show on Facebook Live.

-Presidents getting their side of the story out there may not be new — but it's cause for pause, political experts say.
+Presidents who get their side of the story out there may not be new, but political experts worry about the practice.

-"When a government starts reporting and phrasing things as real news, that's the time to worry that you're being lied to," Columbia University government and politics professor Robert Shapiro told NBC News, pointing out that in this instance, the stats and stories McEnany was presenting "were perfectly accurate and truthful."
+"When a government starts reporting and phrasing things as real news, that's the time to worry that you're being lied to," said Robert Shapiro, a Columbia University government and politics professor.
+He pointed out that in this instance, the statistics and articles McEnany was presenting "were perfectly accurate and truthful."

 "But it basically accentuates the positive," Shapiro added.
 "And to get a fuller picture, obviously which includes a lot of the negatives, you have to rely on free press for that."